Wild Caught on

 Michel Labbé.
 Michel (Mike) was the founder of Options for Homes, a Toronto based non-profit condominium developer that has built over 2,500 homes for low and mid income families.
-Currently Mike is president of Options International a social enterprise that focuses on housing and economic development in Africa and northern Canada.
+Currently Mike is president of Home Opportunities a social enterprise that focuses on housing and economic development accross Canada and internationally.
 Mike provides strategic guidance and is President of First Fish.

 Mickayla Labbé.
-Mickayla has a background in Marketing Management, she joined Options International after graduating and was responsible for International sales for their housing developments across Africa.
-Mickayla is now is Director of Marketing and Sales at First Fish and leads the Farmer's Markets and direct sales activities in Toronto.
+Mickayla has a background in Marketing Management, she started her career working with a non-profit developing housing internationally.
+Mickayla has been with First Fish for 4 years and is now is Director of Marketing and Sales at First Fish, leading direct consumer sales activities in Toronto.

 Gema Rodriguez.
 Gema graduated with a degree in sustainability and social enterprise.
 She has worked with several organizations in the sustainable development industry over the past 4 years.
 Gema is the Financial Officer at First Fish.